 Around 10% of over 65s report experiencing chronic loneliness at any one time (Victor, C, 2011).
 As absolute numbers of older people grow, the number of people experiencing loneliness is also likely to increase.
 Particular groups of older people have also been found to be at increased risk of loneliness and isolation.
-Older people in residential care have been found to experience high levels of loneliness and isolation.
 Surveys suggest older lesbian and gay people also experience higher levels of loneliness.
-Loneliness is associated with a range of health risks, including coronary heart disease, depression, cognitive decline and premature mortality (Valtorta, N.K., Kanaan, M., Gilbody, S., Ronzi, S. and Hanratty, B., 2016).
+Loneliness is associated with a range of health risks, including coronary heart disease, depression, cognitive decline and premature mortality (Valtorta et al., 2016).
 Developing responses to tackle loneliness in older people are crucial for preventing the adverse impacts of loneliness.